 All of our teaching and support staff have been trained in the phonics programme ‘Sounds-Write’.
 Our teaching of reading and writing within the school is, therefore, based on the Sounds-Write programme.
 This begins very early on when children join in Reception and continues until a child is a confident and competent reader and speller.
-Sounds-Write is used around the world and has been graded as ‘Outstanding’ by Ofsted.
+Sounds-Write is used around the world and is one of the DfE approved schemes.

 The knowledge of sounds and symbols is an important starting point for understanding and using written language and we believe that a strong and consistent approach to the teaching of phonics is vital for our children to begin to access the rest of the curriculum.
 This is, however, used in conjunction with many other strategies to help children to begin to read and write.